awsdocs/amazon-s3-userguide/doc_source/batch-ops-copy-example-bucket-key.md

      }
    ```

-   If versioning isn't activated on the bucket, or if you choose to run the report for the latest versions, the `fileschema` is `Bucket`, `Key`, and `BucketKeyStatus`\.
+   If versioning isn't activated on the bucket, or if you choose to run the report for the latest versions, the `fileSchema` is `Bucket`, `Key`, and `BucketKeyStatus`\.

    If versioning *is* activated, depending on how you set up the inventory report, the `fileSchema` might include the following: `Bucket, Key, VersionId, IsLatest, IsDeleteMarker, BucketKeyStatus`\.
 So pay attention to columns 1, 2, 3, and 6 when you run your query\.